Calibration and Uncertainty for multiRater Volume Assessment in multiorgan Segmentation (CURVAS) challenge results

 Despite notable progress in uncertainty and calibration research, these aspects are still underrepresented in comprehensive evaluations, often overshadowed by an exclusive focus on predictive accuracy.
 Critically, the potential of multi-rater annotations to refine calibration metrics remains unexplored.
 Leveraging such annotations during both training and evaluation could offer a more faithful reflection of clinical ambiguity and improve model robustness.
 Moving forward, calibration-aware frameworks that explicitly incorporate expert disagreement are essential for building more trustworthy and generalizable medical imaging models.

+Unlike previous segmentation challenges that primarily focused on label fusion or ignored annotator disagreement during evaluation, CURVAS is the first to systematically benchmark both segmentation accuracy and calibration under multi-rater uncertainty, with a focus on preserving and leveraging inter-rater variability.
 Addressing these obstacles requires rigorous quality control, multi-expert annotations, and robust uncertainty quantification methods.
-To this end, the Calibration and Uncertainty for Multi-Rater Volume Assessment Challenge (CURVAS) challenge benchmarks algorithm performance on segmentation tasks using abdominal computed tomography (CT) scans with multi-expert annotations.
+To this end, the Calibration and Uncertainty for multiRater Volume assessment in multiorgan Segmentation challenge (CURVAS) benchmarks algorithm performance on segmentation tasks using abdominal computed tomography (CT) scans with multi-expert annotations.
 CURVAS, organized as part of the Medical Image Computing and Computer-Assisted Intervention (MICCAI) 2024 conference, provides a structured environment for evaluating segmentation algorithms.
 Participants used a publicly available dataset\cite{CURVAS_Zenodo} specifically constructed for this competition, featuring annotations from three expert radiologists who segmented three key abdominal organs: the pancreas, kidneys, and liver.

+CURVAS is distinguished not only by its evaluation of segmentation accuracy but also by its emphasis on calibration and uncertainty under multi-rater settings.
 This paper aims to provide an objective comparison of algorithms through quantitative and qualitative metrics, emphasizing inter-rater variability, calibration, and uncertainty quantification, beyond accuracy.
-Furthermore, CURVAS also assessed the ability of segmentation models to produce meaningful organ volume estimates, a clinically relevant metric, further highlights model strengths and limitations.
-A comprehensive quantitative and qualitative analysis reveals that the most accurate in segmenting are also the best calibrated models.
-However, models trained with pretrained networks or public datasets demonstrated greater robustness to distribution shifts, effectively detecting out-of-distribution regions.
-These insights contribute to the development of trustworthy AI-assisted medical imaging tools, promoting safer and more effective clinical adoption.
+Furthermore, the challenge also assessed the ability of segmentation models to produce meaningful organ volume estimates, a clinically relevant metric, further highlighting each model’s strengths and limitations.
+A comprehensive analysis reveals that the most accurate models in terms of segmentation are also those best calibrated.
+Additionally, models trained with pretrained networks or public datasets demonstrated greater robustness to distribution shifts, effectively identifying out-of-distribution regions.
+These insights contribute to the development of trustworthy AI-assisted medical imaging tools, supporting safer and more effective clinical adoption.